Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 Then, select the orange blocks and indicate the name of the corresponding table your database, for example :

-- Building table name : "BUILDING"
+- Building table name : "BUILDINGS"
 - Sources table name : "ROADS"
 - Receivers table name : "RECEIVERS"